iamurali/iamurali.github.com/_posts/2020-09-15-rails-postgres-views.md

 ## &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**We have gone from 780sec to 3secs**

 <br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;As expected, DB Views approach is **260 times faster** than the naive ruby approach.
-If we have proper indexes for tables on what we querying then it will be way more faster.
-We are in the process of establing the proper indexes and db scans while writing a scenic view so that it can improve lot more.
+If we have proper indexes for tables on what we are querying then it will be way faster.
+We are in the process of establishing the proper indexes and db scans while writing a scenic view so that it can improve a lot more.

 <br /><br />
 **I’m happy to answer any questions if there are any!
 HMU in the comments.**